Dynaste/back-end/README.md

     - Go in the following path : `%Install_Directory%\MongoDB\Server\4.2\bin` and open a terminal in this folder, then use this command `mongod.exe --dbpath C:\data\db` to open MongoDB with the specified database to use.
 - Launche the server with `npm start`
   - This command will launch the server with the [Nodemon](https://www.npmjs.com/package/nodemon) module, which let you modify your code and auto-refresh the server.
+- If we don't give it, please ask us to give you our credentials.
+Then, you'll have to add them in the `.env` file.

 ### 3. NPM Modules used